ghumman/friends/README.md

 https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-images.html

 ## Creating ECR repository
 Go to ECR on AWS and create new repository or you can use command line to create new repository.
 Public repos within limits do not cost anything.
+But currently lambdas do not allow using public ecr repositories, so you need to create private repo.

 You can have either public repository or private repository.
 Following are the complete guides.